-- d.
-Dump or deposit any item: - i. on any defence against water, or - ii. between the bank of any watercourse and any defence against water. - e.
-Remove or interfere with any structure or equipment in, on or under, any defence against water. - f.
-Construct or remove any structure: - i. between the bank of any watercourse and any defence against water (Area 1 in diagram above) - ii. on or over any defence against water (Area 2 in diagram above) - iii.
-Within 12 metres of the landward toe of any defence against water (Area 3 in diagram above). - g.
-Carry out any earthworks including for building foundations or digging a drain: - i. on or between the banks of any watercourse and any defence against water (Area 1 diagram above) - ii. on, over or through any defence against water (Area 2 in diagram above) - iii. in the specified Bylaw Applicable Area of any defence against water (Area 3 in the diagram above).
+- (d) Dump or deposit any item: - i. on any defence against water (Area 2 in diagram above). - ii. between the bank of any watercourse and any defence against water (Area 1 in diagram above). - (e) Remove or interfere with any structure or equipment in, on or under, any defence against water.

+- (f) Construct or remove any structure: - i. between the bank of any watercourse and any defence against water (Area 1 in diagram above). - ii. on, in, or over any defence against water (Area 2 in diagram above). - iii. within 12 metres of the landward toe of any defence against water (Area 3 in diagram above). - (g) Carry out any earthworks including for building foundations or digging a drain: - i. on or between the banks of any watercourse and any defence against water (Area 1 diagram above). - ii. on, over, or through any defence against water (Area 2 in diagram above). - iii. in the specified Bylaw Applicable Area of any defence against water (Area 3 in the diagram above).

-The specified margins for the Bylaw Applicable Areas being:
+The specified margins for Bylaw Applicable Area 3 being:

-Waterway Margin
+Waterway Margin distance

-distance

-Rangitaiki River (including Rangitaiki Floodway) 200m
+Rangitāiki River (including Rangitāiki Floodway) 200 m

-Tarawera River 120m
+Tarawera River 120 m

-Kaituna River 140m
+Kaituna River 140 m

-Rotorua streams (Waingaehe, Puarenga, Utuhina, 20m
+Rotorua streams (Waingaehe, Puarenga, Utuhina, Mangakākahi, Otamatea, Waiowhiro, Ngongotahā, Waitetī, Ōhau Channel 20 m

-Mangikakahi, Otamatea, Waiowhiro, Ngongataha,

-Waitetī, Ōhau Channel

-Whakatāne, Tauranga, Otara and Waioeka 40m
+Whakatāne (including Wairere Stream and Waioho Canal), Tauranga, Otara and Waioeka rivers 40 m

-Drainage scheme canals, drains and canals 20m
+Drainage scheme canals and drains 20 m

-Explanation: For the purpose of small-scale, backyard cultivation, disturbing soil to a depth of 300mm is permitted.
-Any digging deeper than 300mm into the soil profile cannot be carried out except with prior written authority of Council.
-This includes urban areas.

-- h.
-Construct or remove any crossing in, over, through, along or under, any defence against water. - i.
-Remove, damage, or allow stock to damage, any plants that have been planted adjacent to a river and are managed by the Council. - j.
-Remove, damage, or allow stock to damage any fence that has been erected by Council for the protection of plants on a riverbank. - k.
-Construct or form through repeated use, or remove a road or race for the passage of vehicles or stock on any defence against water.
+- iv. for the purpose of small-scale gardening, disturbing soil to a depth of 300 millimetres is permitted.
+Any digging deeper than 300 millimetres into the soil profile cannot be carried out except with prior written authority of Council.
+This includes urban areas. - (h) Construct or remove any crossing in, over, through, along or under, any defence against water. - (i) Remove, damage, or allow stock to damage, any plants that have been planted adjacent to a river and are managed by the Council. - (j) Remove, damage, or allow stock to damage any fence that has been erected by Council for the protection of plants on a riverbank. - (k) Construct (or form through repeated use) or remove, a road or race for the passage of vehicles or stock on any defence against water.

-5.2.2 No person will under any circumstance will:
+5.2.2 No person will under any circumstance:

-- a.
-Damage, or allow damage to occur to any defence against water. - b.
-Allow stock to damage or overgraze any defence against water.

-Explanation: Stock on stopbanks is not ideal but grazing is sometimes used as a method to maintain the grass cover height e.g. long grass restricts inspections and condition assessments, is a fire hazard during summer, can hide rabbit holes and bank erosion.
-Controlled grazing by stock is allowable with prior written authority.
-Grazing by bulls, horses and pigs is not permitted.
+- (a) Damage, or allow damage to occur to any defence against water, including damage caused by vehicles. - (b) Allow stock to damage or overgraze any defence against water. - Explanation: Stock on stopbanks is not ideal but grazing is sometimes used as a method to maintain the grass cover height e.g. long grass restricts inspections and condition assessments, is a fire hazard during summer, can hide rabbit holes and bank erosion.
+Controlled grazing by stock is allowable.
+Grazing by bulls, horses and pigs is not permitted except with prior written authority of Council. - 5.2.3 Except with the prior written authority, no person shall erect, or permit to be erected, any stopbank or defence against water.

-- 5.2.3 Except with the prior written authority no person shall erect or permit to be erected any stopbank, or defence against water. - 5.2.4 The Council may, by signage (a written notice), conspicuously displayed adjacent to any defence against water, prohibit or restrict access to that defence against water if, in the opinion of Council, the restriction or prohibition is necessary to protect the defence against water from damage.
+5.2.4 The Council may, by signage (a written notice), conspicuously displayed adjacent to any defence against water, prohibit or restrict access to that defence against water if, in the opinion of Council, the restriction or prohibition is necessary to protect the defence against water from damage.